6 Best Practices for Using Images on Your BlogA Complete Guide to Blog Images (and Optimization for SEO) in 2024

 Have you ever heard the saying, “A picture is worth a thousand words?”
 Sometimes, a well-crafted image can convey a lot of information almost instantly.

-For instance, a graph or chart could show information that you’d otherwise have to convey through a list or table.
+For instance, a graph or chart could show information you’d otherwise have to convey through a list or table.

 Take a look at my tutorial on how to start a blog, for example, where I include lots of images showing exactly what to click.